istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 After you have added your application to ambient mesh, you can secure application access using L4 authorization policies.
-This lets you control access to and from a service based on client workload identities, but not at the L7 level, such as HTTP methods like GET and POST.
+This lets you control access to and from a service based on client workload identities, but not at the L7 level, such as HTTP methods like `GET` and `POST`.

 ### L4 Authorization Policy

-Explicitly allow the sleep service account and istio-ingressgateway service accounts to call the productpage service:
+Explicitly allow the `sleep` service account and `istio-ingressgateway` service accounts to call the `productpage` service:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF